GSA/digitalgov.gov/content/resources/connected-government-act.md

 {{< card-policy src="https://www.congress.gov/bill/115th-congress/house-bill/2331/text" kicker="Law" title="**H.R.2331**: Connected Government Act" >}}

-To require a new or updated Federal website that is intended for use by the public to be mobile friendly, and for other purposes. <<NOTE: Jan.
+To require a new or updated Federal website that is intended for use by the public to be mobile friendly, and for other purposes. &#60;&#60;NOTE: Jan.
 10, 2018 - [H.R.
-2331]>>
+2331]&#62;&#62;

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, <<NOTE: Connected Government Act.
-44 USC 101 note.>>
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, &#60;&#60;NOTE: Connected Government Act.
+44 USC 101 note.&#62;&#62;

 **SECTION 1.
 SHORT TITLE.**